abinit/abinit/doc/developers/abimkdocs.md

 These variables will then be available to the framework.
 For instance, the list of authors is reported in the HTML page footer while `title` is added to to the HTML meta section.
-`rpath` gives the location of the markdown page with respect to `~abinit/docs` and it's the only required entry in the front matter.

 ## Documentation Guide lines

-==To be discussed==

 * Each paragraph name should be short enough to fit nicely in the menu, but also long enough to stand on its own to a reasonable extent.